Zbots

-Zbots (or Z-Bots) are small action figures that were made by Galoob and first released in 1992.
-Galoob released four series of Zbots from 1992 to 1994.
-Galoob also created a number of Zbot vehicles alongside the figures.
+Micro Machines Zbots (or Z-Bots) are small action figures that were made by Galoob and first released in 1992 as part of its Micro Machines line of products.
+Galoob released four series of Zbots from 1992 to 1994, also creating a number of Zbot vehicles alongside the figures.

 The heroes were the ZBots (Designed to Defend!).
 The villains were the Voids (Made to Menace!).
 Each side has their own logo, usually imprinted on each robot's torso, although some do not have a visible logo.
 The Z-Bots' logo is a "Z", while the Voids' is a stylized "V".

 Each Zbot design came in two different color sets, each listed as an individual character.
 Additionally, the Zbots often outnumbered the Voids two to one.
 Generally, the packages came with three of the figures each, with either two Voids and a Zbot, or two Zbots and a Void.

 Backstory

 The original story behind the Zbots was that they were invented in 2025 by a group of scientists to protect the world from evil.
 However, almost sixty years later, a group of rival scientists stole the technology and built rival machines.
 The current war, according to the description, is taking place in the 22nd century.

 The later Vortexx HQ and Fang Fighter playsets developed it further, by giving the scientist who created the Zbots a name and making a computer virus the real reason the Voids exist, making them robots who used to be Zbots but had their circuitry corrupted.